 - Cut out smaller rectangles with a plastic spatula about 4 inches wide, and 8 inches tall.
 (If it's not perfect, or your rectangles end up shorter than 8 inches, that is totally fine!
 But you do want them at least 4 inches wide as this will be the length of your noodles.)

 - Once you have your rectangles cut out, flour a cutting board and start stacking them, largest to smallest, flouring the top of each rectangle generously so that they do not stick together.
-(Make sure you have all the ends of the rectangles on one side, if you don't keep the side even you will come out with very odd-shaped noodles!)
+(Make sure you have all the ends of the rectangles on one side.
+If you don't keep the side even you will come out with very odd-shaped noodles!)

 - Once you have your rectangles stacked and floured, use a long non-serrated knife and cut your noodles right to left, making sure you keep the width of your noodles consistent.
 (You can make them as big as you want them!
 But keep in mind the bigger you make them, the longer the cooking time!
 I usually keep mine about 1/4 of an inch thick.)

-- After you're done cutting your noodles, place them back in a bowl and shake them around as to coat all of them generously with flour all the way around.
+- After you're done cutting your noodles, place them back in a bowl and shake them around so as to coat all of them generously with flour all the way around.
 Once they are all coated evenly, put the bowl aside and by now your chicken should be cooked!

 - Put the heat on low, and remove your chicken breasts onto a plate (I wouldn't recommend paper plates.
 You'll end up shredding the plate, and you'll get paper in your chicken).
 I usually have one plate to put the chicken breasts onto and another to shred them on!

 - Grab two forks and use one to hold the chicken breast in place and use the other to shred the cooked chicken breasts into desired sizes.

 - Once all of your chicken breasts are shredded, add the shredded pieces back to the pot and turn back up to medium heat.

 - Also add in your noodles, stirring while you incorporate as to prevent sticking.